The Option Butterfly Spread is one of the best, if not the very best, option trading strategies.

 It’s true that the setup can seem overly complicated initially.

 I understand.
 I am the guy who throws out the instruction manual with every single thing I buy that has to be assembled!

-The reality is that once you grasp these basic concepts, you’ll see that the Butterfly is just marrying a couple of simple setups that you probably already know.
-Serious traders take the time to master the skills to increase their returns while lowering their risk.
+But after you get these basic concepts, you’ll see that the option butterfly is just marrying a couple of simple setups that you probably already know.

-Keep reading, or grab my Option Trading Butterfly Blueprint here.
+Keep reading, or grab my 30-page Option Trading Butterfly Tutorial here.